 Aspen Crossing is located just 45 minutes southeast of Calgary on Hwy 24, situated between 2 major cities, Lethbridge and Calgary.

 So how does a tree farm become a rural tourist destination?
 Why the train theme?
-Well, it all started when the owner and mastermind behind Aspen Crossing along with his partner and General Manager, Donna Biggar, realized many of their plant and tree customers asked where they could get lunch or a drink and relax before taking the trip back home.
+Well, it all started when the owner and mastermind behind Aspen Crossing, realized many of their plant and tree customers asked where they could get lunch or a drink and relax before taking the trip back home.

 In 2006 a chance opportunity came about to purchase an 1887 Pullman rail car.
 If the age of this rail car didn’t indicate history, then it’s noted past confirmed it.
 The rail car just finished up it’s entertaining days or rather nights, as part of the famous Side Track café in Edmonton.
 Having hosted great acts such as Sarah MacLachlan, The Barenaked Ladies, Blue Rodeo, K.D.
 Lang and many, many more.
 The iconic nightclub was closing its doors after 18 years.
 But it’s history went further back, to when it served as Prime Minister John Diefenbaker’s campaign rail car during the mid-1950’s.